Gladstone Land Q3 2024 Earnings Call Transcript

 David Gladstone

-And so it's very difficult to pay dividends, not that we're in trouble with my dividends, but that's why we went down the road of leasing out our farms is because we get payments coming in that we can meet our dividends with.
-Now we're getting the payments, but they're not in the 1st or second quarter.
-They're in the last half of the year.
-And so you're making payments on your dividend and going to get the money in a little bit later.
+Now we're getting the payments, but they're not in the first or second quarter.
+They're in the last half of the year, and so you're making payments on your dividend and going to get the money in a little bit later.

 Lewis Parrish